cantel/Read-Only-Jekyll-Theme/_posts/2016-09-24-scraped-knees-and-cheese.markdown

 So we had our orders, took stock and store, and we knew what the weekend would most likely entail: a trip to Chamonix, that wonderful valley.
-Come Saturday morning, Dan's Renault gathered us all (Dan, Claire, myself (Danny), and Kevin) and we head for Chamonix, making two pit stops:
+Come Saturday morning, Dan's Renault gathered us all (Dan, Claire, myself (Danny), and Kevin) and we head for Chamonix, making two pit stops along the way:

 <ol>
     <li><b>Au Vieux Campeur</b> for some eye candy, cheap machine coffee, and climbing shoes for Kevin</li>